Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology

 \subsection{Step 4: CE-complex in high polynomial degree}

-Fortunately, at high polynomial degree a new tool becomes available: high polynomial degrees appear as $\Phi^{p-1}[10,10-p]$ for $p$ small, so the Chevalley-Eilenberg complex more readily gives access to the nonequivariant multiplicity of individual Schur functors.
+Fortunately, at high polynomial degree a new tool becomes available: high polynomial degrees appear as $\Phi^{p-1}[10,10-p]$ for $p$ small, so the Chevalley--Eilenberg complex more readily gives access to the nonequivariant multiplicity of individual Schur functors.
 Although this complex forgets the data as to which $\SymGroup$-isotypical component they belong, and further simplification is needed.

 This couples with the crucial observation that by plugging wedges of even spheres into the CE-complex, the partitions of $\Schur{\lambda}$ are the conjugate of the ones appearing for wedges of circles.
-For example the functor $\Schur{\TransposePartition{(2,1^6)}}$, which would have been extremely difficult to access on a wedge of $7$ circles, contributes $\Schur{(7,1)}$ on a wedge of only two even spheres!
+For example the functor $\Schur{\TransposePartition{(2,1^6)}}$, which would have been computationally expensive to access and require on a wedge of $\geq 7$ circles, contributes $\Schur{(7,1)}$ on a wedge of only two even spheres!
 And its high polynomial degree makes it even easier to access.

 With this, the last step in our calculation is to compute the nonequivariant multiplicity of Schur functors of polynomial degree $\geq 6$ and compare them with the total multiplicity of those functors in our lower bound.
 If they are found to agree, the bound is sharp and all Schur functors have been counted.
 Fortunately, this always turned out to be the case